Instagram Hottie Lyna Perez Leaves Little To The Imagination In Sheer Turtleneck & Minuscule Daisy Dukes

 Lyna Perez rocked a very revealing turtleneck and some tiny shorts for her most recent NSFW Instagram photo.
 The hot model wowed her fans with the shot on Thursday afternoon.

-In the sexy snap, Lyna is seen posing with her arms to her sides and her head turned as she rocked the sheer, white long-sleeved top.
+In the sexy snap, Lyna was posing with her arms to her sides and her head turned, as she rocked a sheer, white long-sleeved top.
 The brunette bombshell left little to the imagination in the shirt, as her bare chest could be seen underneath.

 Lyna paired the top with some super-short Daisy Dukes.
 The denim shorts rode up high on the model’s hips, as the ensemble showed off her long, lean legs, ample bust, curvy hips, and tiny waist.